Foam Foodware Ban In Effect April 22, 2014

 -The City of Sunnyvale, along with other Bay Area jurisdictions, has been tasked by regional water quality officials with reducing the amount of foam food containers and other trash pollutants in local waterways.

-- Almost 50 jurisdictions in California have banned foam food take-out containers.
+- More than 50 jurisdictions in California have banned foam food take-out containers.

 - The U.S. Department of Health and Human Services has declared that the material foam containers are made from, styrene, is "reasonably" anticipated to be a carcinogen.

-Cities and counties in California that have already taken action to ban Foam Food Containers:
+What other cities and counties in California have already taken action to ban foam food containers?

 City of Alameda, City of Albany, City of Aliso Viejo, City of Belmont, City of Berkeley, City of Burbank, City of Burlingame, City of Calabasas, City of Carpenteria, City of Capitola, City of Carmel, City of Dana Point, City of Del Rey Oaks, City of Emeryville, City of Fairfax, City of Foster City, City of Fremont, City of Hayward, City of Half Moon Bay, City of Hercules, City of Huntington Beach*, City of Laguna Beach, City of Laguna Hills*, City of Laguna Woods*, City of Livermore, City of Los Angeles*, County of Los Angeles*, City of Malibu, County of Marin, County of Marina, City of Millbrae, County of Monterey, City of Monterey, City of Newport Beach, City of Oakland, County of Orange*, City of Ojai, City of Pacific Grove, City of Pacifica, City of Palo Alto, City of Pittsburg, City of Richmond, City of Redwood City, City of Salinas, City of Riverbank, City of San Bruno, City of San Carlos, City of San Clemente, City of San Leandro, City of San Rafael, City of Sausalito, City and County of San Francisco, City of South San Francisco* City of San Jose*, City of San Juan Capistrano*, County of San Mateo, County of Santa Clara, City of Santa Monica, City of Santa Cruz, County of Santa Cruz, City of Scotts Valley, City of Seaside, County of Sonoma, County of Ventura*,City of Watsonville, City of West Hollywood.